-Table A.3 Appraisal matrix SA Objectives Decision-Making Criteria SA Score Justification change through new development including BREEAM requirements and Zero Carbon Standards.
+SA Objectives Decision-Making Criteria SA Score Justification change through new development including BREEAM requirements and Zero Carbon Standards.
 Taking into account the policies contained within the Plan for Stafford Borough, the identification of the settlement boundary for Eccleshall itself will have no effect on this SA Objective.
 6 To ensure that everyone has the opportunity of a decent and affordable Will it contribute to the provision of affordable housing which meets identified local needs?
 Identification of the settlement boundary for Eccleshall will provide a clear indication of where new development will be acceptable.
 Inclusion of additional land for housing, including two areas with existing planning permission to the home Will it contribute to a mix of housing types? east and west of the village and areas identified in the Eccleshall Parish Neighbourhood Plan (April 2015), will contribute to ensuring that everyone has the opportunity of a decent and affordable home.
-Will it reduce homelessness? ++ Policy C2 Affordable Housing in the Plan for Stafford Borough requires 40% or Will it increase the range and affordability of housing for all social groups? more of developments of 12 dwellings or more to be affordable housing.
-The identification of the settlement boundary defining areas where such development will be acceptable will contribute to affordable housing to meet the identified local Will it reduce the number of vacant properties? need.
-7 To improve opportunities for access for all to work education, health and local services Identification of the settlement boundary for Eccleshall will provide a clear indication of where new development will be acceptable.
-Inclusion of additional land for housing, including two areas with existing planning permission to the east and west of the village and areas identified in the Eccleshall Parish local selvices Will it make access more affordable?
-Neighbourhood Plan (April 2015), will ensure that the existing key services and facilities are supported and remain accessible in the surrounding rural area, Will it improve accessibility to key local services? + including the Bishop Lonsdale Church of England Primary School and local shops and services such as Eccleshall Library.
+Will it reduce homelessness? ++ Policy C2 Affordable Housing in the Plan for Stafford Borough requires 40% or more of developments of 12 dwellings or more to be affordable housing.
+The identification of the settlement boundary defining areas where such development will be acceptable will contribute to affordable housing to meet the identified loc Will it increase the range and affordability of housing for all social groups?
+Will it reduce the number of vacant properties? need.
+7 To improve opportunities for access for all to work, education, health and Will it result in new developments being located in areas served by public transport? + Identification of the settlement boundary for Eccleshall will provide a clear indication of where new development will be acceptable.
+Inclusion of additional land for housing, including two areas with existing planning permission to the local services Will it make access more affordable? east and west of the village and areas identified in the Eccleshall Parish Neighbourhood Plan (April 2015), will ensure that the existing key services and facilities are supported and remain accessible in the surrounding rural area, Will it improve accessibility to key local services? including the Bishop Lonsdale Church of England Primary School and local shops and services such as Eccleshall Library.
 Will it make access easier for those without access to a car?
 Will it protect existing key services and facilities?
 8 To reduce and prevent crime and reduce fear of Will it reduce actual levels of 0 Identification of the settlement boundary for Eccleshall will not have an effect on